sn4k3/UVtools/wiki/ODLP.md

 **Note:** Printer only continue to execute the next gcode command after the image is displayed/buffered.
 When using a sencond board to display the image, it must send a OK back in order to resume the gcode execution.

+## Software data adquisiton

+For slicers and other programs, data and per layer settings should be parsed from gcode.

 ## In file optimizations

 1. When generating the file, layers that share the same image data, may reuse that data instead of duplicate the image.